PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Runtime and Computational Performance

 \subsection{Phase-Wise Cost Breakdown}

-The per iteration wall clock time splits into three phases: subset selection, restricted zero-one integer linear program reassignment, and centroid recomputation.
-Across datasets under \textsc{Both} with IG, the integer linear program phase accounts for the largest share on average, while selection and centroid updates contribute comparable shares as reported in Table~\ref{tab:phase_breakdown_ig_both}.
-The shares vary with dataset size.
-In \texttt{iris} and \texttt{seeds} the integer linear program share is higher.
-In \texttt{skin}, the selection and centroid phases take a larger portion of the iteration time.
+Iteration time is split into three phases: subset selection, restricted 0--1 ILP reassignment, and centroid recomputation.
+Under \textsc{Both} with IG, reassignment typically accounts for the largest share, while selection and centroid updates contribute comparable amounts (Table~\ref{tab:phase_breakdown_ig_both}).
+These shares vary with dataset size.
+In \texttt{iris} and \texttt{seeds}, reassignment dominates.
+In \texttt{skin}, selection and centroid updates account for a larger portion of time.

-This pattern follows two empirical observations.
-First, the integer linear program problem size per iteration, measured by the maximum number of binary variables, grows with $n$ as shown in Figure~\ref{fig:ilp_size_vs_n_ig_both}.
-Second, the integer linear program is restricted to an active subset whose average fraction of $n$ decreases as $n$ grows.
-In \texttt{skin} the active subset is below one percent of $n$.
-In \texttt{iris} and \texttt{seeds} it is near one sixth.
-Thus the absolute number of integer linear program variables increases with $n$, while the share of time in the integer linear program decreases in the largest dataset.
-Subset selection and centroid updates process the full dataset in each iteration, so their shares rise in \texttt{skin}.
+Two factors explain this behavior.
+First, the reassignment problem size per iteration, measured by the maximum number of binary variables, grows with $n$ (Figure~\ref{fig:ilp_size_vs_n_ig_both}).
+Second, optimization is restricted to an active subset whose mean fraction of $n$ decreases as $n$ increases.
+In \texttt{skin}, the active subset is below one percent of $n$, whereas in \texttt{iris} and \texttt{seeds} it is near one sixth.
+As a result, the integer program grows in absolute size with $n$, but its relative time share is smaller in the largest instance.
+Selection and centroid updates touch all points each iteration, which increases their time shares in \texttt{skin}.

-The three instrumented phases account for most of the accumulated time.
-The remaining share corresponds to orchestration and utilities such as data structures, input output, and logging.
-This explains why the three columns in the table do not sum to one.
-Implications.
-For small and medium instances, prioritize improvements in the integer linear program phase.
-As $n$ increases, focus also on subset selection and centroid updates using sampling schemes, neighborhood data structures, or partial updates.
+The instrumented phases account for most of the total time.
+The remainder corresponds to orchestration and utilities, including data structures, input output, and logging, so the columns do not sum to one.
+For small and medium instances, improvements should prioritize reassignment.
+As $n$ increases, optimizations should target selection and centroid updates through sampling schemes or partial updates.